-Vulnerability can come in many forms.
-This case study showed that individuals who have suffered a disaster could be made even more vulnerable because they have lost their homes (declared inhabitable) and were displaced in a temporary housing solution.

-Survivors who have been displaced show a significant decrease in their quality of life, more symptoms of post-traumatic stress disorder, higher health impairment, lower well-being, higher economic vulnerability, higher physical vulnerability, higher risk awareness.
-These negative dimensions all together form a coherent cluster of symptoms of vulnerability.
+This case study showed that individuals who have suffered a disaster could be made even more susceptible to negative consequences because they have lost their homes (declared inhabitable) and were displaced in a temporary housing solution.
+Survivors who have been displaced show a significant decrease in their quality of life, more symptoms of post-traumatic stress disorder, higher health impairment, lower well-being, higher economic vulnerability, higher physical vulnerability, and higher risk awareness.
+These negative dimensions all together form a coherent cluster of low quality of life indicators.
+However, our study consistently showed that among the crisis-affected population studied, those lower in personal resilience capability and, to a lesser extent, lower in place attachment suffered more and were more vulnerable in the specific context (see Table 19).